KRM7/gapp/docs/install-guide.md

 - gcc and clang on Linux
 - msvc and clang-cl on Windows
-- gcc and clang (not AppleClang) on macOS
+- gcc and apple-clang on macOS

-As the only real requirement for using the library is a compiler with C++20 support, and the library doesn't include any platform or compiler specific code, other platforms and compilers would probably also work, but only the ones listed above are tested.
+As the only requirement for using the library is a compiler with C++20 support, other platforms and compilers could also work, but only the ones listed above are tested.

 ## Install with CMake